tayruxin/tp/docs/UserGuide.md

 3. Move the downloaded jar file to the folder you have created in the previous step.

 **Step 4: Launch LinkMeIn:**
 1. Open up your terminal.
-If you are unsure of how to do so, you can head over to [here](#2-how-do-i-open-up-my-terminal).
+If you are unsure of how to do so, you can check out [this FAQ](#2-how-do-i-open-up-my-terminal).
 2. Navigate to the folder where you have placed the jar file with the `cd` command.
-3. For example if you have placed the jar file in the Documents folder, type `cd Documents` and press Enter.
+   - For example if you have placed the jar file in the Documents folder, type `cd Documents` and press Enter.
-4. Type `java -jar LinkMeIn.jar` and press Enter.
+3. Type `java -jar LinkMeIn.jar` and press Enter.

 <div markdown="block" class="alert alert-danger">
 **:exclamation: Warning:**<br>